Fiscal Operations Manual

 Section 411: Travel

 People traveling on University business are able to take advantage of several methods to obtain their travel services.
 Selected airfare should be economical, reasonable, and the route necessary for the business being conducted.
 OSU has contracted travel agents who provide planning services for the traveler which are billed directly to the University.
-In addition, the agents have access to unrestricted city pair tickets which can represent a significant savings to departments.
+In addition, the agents have access to unrestricted city pair tickets which can represent a significant savings to units and allow flexibility to change or revise travel plans.
 OSU promotes the use of contracted travel agents; however, their use is not mandated.
-Information for the current contracted travel agencies is available on the PaCS website.

 City-Pair Fares - The state contracts with various airlines enabling the University to buy unrestricted airfare to various cities - called "City-Pairs".
-These fares allow the traveler to book a ticket up to the day of the flight, fly with no Saturday night stay, and cancel or rebook the ticket - all without a penalty.
+These fares allow the traveler to book a ticket up to the day of the flight, fly with no Saturday night stay, and cancel or rebook the ticket - all without an additional cost.
 These special fares are only available from our contracted travel agencies.
 A link of the city-pairs can be found on Business Affairs website under Travel.

 International Flights - Foreign travel charged to Federal funds must comply with the Fly America Act.
-U.S. flag air carriers must be utilized when the airfare is paid with federal funds - this includes “flow through” funding.
+U.S. flag air carriers must be utilized when the airfare is paid with federal funds on a grant or contract - this includes “flow through” funding.
 (In FIS Banner, indexes funded with federal dollars will have a fund type “31”.)
-The OSU Fly America Act policy, the Foreign Travel authorization forms, and the mandatory Fly America Act Waiver Checklist are located in GCG 209-09: Fly America Act (Federally Funded Air Travel).
+The OSU Fly America Act policy, the Foreign Travel authorization forms, and the mandatory Fly America Act Waiver Checklist are located in Grant, Contract & Gift Manual GCG 209-09: Fly America Act (Federally Funded Air Travel).

 Purchasing Airfare from a Non-Contracted Vendor - Travelers also have the option to purchase airline tickets from a vendor other than a contracted agent.
-Purchase of airfare can be done with a Corporate card, personal credit card or travel card.
+A traveler choosing this method may use their OSU issued corporate/travel card or personal funds to purchase airfare.
+In most cases these types of airfare purchases are restricted tickets and the traveler assumes all risk and costs, if changes or cancellation occur.

-If you are a non-compensated traveler, such as a student, volunteer, or visitor and are able to utilize OSU’s contracted travel agents it would be beneficial to the University and, although you are encouraged to do so, it is not required.
+If you are a non-compensated traveler, such as a student, volunteer, or visitor and are able to utilize OSU’s contracted travel agents it would be beneficial to the University.
+Although you are encouraged to do so, it is not required.

-Airfare Reimbursement – Airfare purchased from non-contracted vendors will be reimbursed after the trip is completed and the traveler will not be reimbursed for any interest or late fees associated with the purchase.
+Airfare Reimbursement – Airfare purchased from non-contracted vendors will be reimbursed after the trip is completed.
+The traveler will not be reimbursed for any interest or late fees associated with the purchase.

 Reimbursements to travelers require a copy of the on-line documentation showing the payment method and the itinerary.